Metalchocobo/CodeIgniter-Minify/README.md

 Installation
 ------------

-Place the Minify folder in your application's libraries folder.
+Place the Minify folder in your application's libraries folder (or use spark).

 Usage
 -----